medjitov10/floor-plan/README.md

 #### Floor Plan Creator

+Responsive Multiple page application to implement all digital devices on floor plan.
 Floor plan creator is a full-stack web application.
 It makes use of Rails-PostgreSQL on the backend, and React-Redux on the client.
 Also, this app leverages Amazon AWS file-storage for all floor plan images and floor plan pdf.

 ----
 ## Technologies